 The Government’s loneliness strategy, A connected society, was published in October 2018.
 It set out how the UK Government would provide “national leadership” through a range of measures.
 These included:

-- The use of Office for National Statistics measures as the Government’s standard means of measuring loneliness.
+- Using ONS measures as its standard means of measuring loneliness.

-- initiatives to enable everyday services to connect with people at risk of loneliness, such as via social prescribing;
+- Initiatives to enable everyday services to connect with people at risk of loneliness, such as social prescribing (using ‘link workers’);

-- Strengthening local infrastructure, developing community spaces, and ensure loneliness is considered in the housing and planning system;
+- Strengthening local infrastructure, developing community spaces, and ensuring loneliness is considered in the housing and planning system;

-- reducing stigma and raise awareness of the importance of social connections; and
+- Reducing stigma and raising awareness of the importance of social connections; and

-The first annual progress report was published in January 2020, and stated that the priorities for 2020 would be improving data relating to loneliness, the designing of policies for children and young people, and tackling loneliness through place and belonging.
+The first annual progress report (January 2020) said priorities for 2020 would include improving data relating to loneliness, design policies for children and young people, and address loneliness through strengthening community infrastructure and assets, and growing people’s sense of belonging.

-The second Annual Report (January 2021) details steps to tackle loneliness during the coronavirus pandemic.
-The Government said it would focus on reducing stigma, ensuring loneliness is considered in policymaking, and improving the evidence base on loneliness.
+The second annual report (January 2021), focuses on loneliness during the coronavirus pandemic.
+The Government said it would concentrate on reducing stigma, ensuring loneliness is considered in policymaking, and improving the evidence base on loneliness.

 Strategies in Scotland, Wales and Northern Ireland

 The Strategy extends to England only, but the UK Government intends to ensure that the work is complementary with other nations.
 Scotland published its own strategy, A connected Scotland, in December 2018; a Welsh strategy was published in February 2020.
-Northern Ireland‘s Departments for Communities and Health are separately preparing scoping studies on loneliness and some separate departmental strategies currently exist.
+Northern Ireland‘s Departments for Communities and Health are separately preparing scoping studies on loneliness.
+Some separate departmental strategies are in place.

 The Library has produced a reading list on loneliness.
 The reading list includes academic, third-sector and official reports and statistics on loneliness, its health and other impacts, government strategies, the impact of the coronavirus pandemic, and the incidence of loneliness amongst different groups of people.